EbookFoundation/thoth-wiki/Thoth_Publishers.md

 The name of the publisher.

-## Publisher Short Name.
+## Publisher Short Name

-The short name of the publisher
+The short name of the publisher.

 ## Publisher URL